pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 transaction, across the two.

 The third option is to have the bounded context control notifications.
-Vaughn Vernon suggests the simple logic of an ascending sequence of integers can allow others to progress along the application's sequence of events.
+The simple logic of an ascending sequence of integers can allow others to progress along an application's sequence of events.
+It is possible to use timestamps instead of integers.

+The first option implies that each event sourced application functions cohesively also as a messaging service.
+It seems impractical in a small library such as this to implement an AMQP broker against all of the library's record manager classes.
+However, Kafka could perhaps be adapted as a record manager, in which case it could be used both to persist and to propagate events.

+The second option involves a separate messaging infrastructure in a two-phase commit, which could be possible, but it seems unattractive.
+At least, RabbitMQ can't participate in a two-phase commit.

+The third option doesn't depend on messaging infrastructure, but it does involve "notifications".
+If we define a notification here as an object that represents the fact that an application event has happened, then we can propagate events by constructing a sequence of the events of an application, and then presenting that sequence in some way as notifications.

+The notifications could be presented by a server, so clients could pull notifications they don't have.
+The application events could drive sending messages about new notifications via messaging infrastructure.
+Pulling new notifications could be started by receiving such a message, so the inefficiencies (latency or intensity) of polling are avoided, and also the messages can be empty.
+This way, the messaging infrastructure isn't required to deliver messages in order and without duplication (which AMQP or JVM messaging systems don't provide), and each receiver isn't required to keep a record of every message previously received.
+If the "substantive" changes enacted by a receiver are stored atomically with the position in the sequence, the operations used by the receiver do not need to be idempotent.

-It is the third option that is pursued below.
+The third option is pursued below.

+If placing all the events in a single sequence is restrictive, partitioning the application, for example by user account, may offer a more scalable approach.
+It is possible to partition the aggregates of an application, so that each partition has a sequence in which the events from many aggregates are placed.
+So that the various sequences can be discovered, it would be useful to have a sequence in which the creation of each partition is recorded.

 .. contents:: :local:

-Before continuing with code examples, let's setup an event store, and a database, which are needed by the examples below.
+Before continuing with code examples, let's setup an event store, and a database, needed by the examples below.

 .. code:: python